-The catalogue (in translation) was titled "1000 Years of Primitive Spanish Sculptures"/The Andres Laszlo Collection" and can be viewed here.
+The catalog (in translation) was titled "1000 Years of Primitive Spanish Sculptures"/The Andres Laszlo Collection" and can be viewed here.
 The collection has been "authenticated" by the then leading authority in the field (my father did that) and later by the chief antiquarian at the Louvre in Paris (I did that).
-There were other catalogues, but these have been lost, so if you have one, please make contact.
-An evaluation of thecollection from 1969 is available.
+There were other catalogs, but these have been lost, so if you have one, please make contact.
+An evaluation of the collection from 1969 is available.
 As you can see on this website, I am about to start promoting my and my father's texts, and I am therefore eager to sell.
-I have photos of all 33 sculptures and 35 glass-paintings: just ask and I will send.
+I have photos of all 33 sculptures and 35 glass paintings: just ask and I will send them.

 C’est insensé, et si cela ne brise pas notre logique, cela provoque au moins une désagréable dissonance.
 Et cependant c’est cette convention arbitraire qui nous fournit, paradoxalement, notre titre, car le caractère du « Primitif » est de ne dire que l’essentiel, sans rechercher les effets de perspective, de construction, de réalisme anatomique, etc...